Richard Stanley (director): Paranormal journalist and historian (2007–present)

 Stanley has contributed papers on esoteric history to the Sauniere Society journal and multiple feature articles to the Fortean Times, the United Kingdom's foremost paranormal journal.
-His biography of the German Holy Grail historian, Otto Rahn – Grail Hunter will be published in the United States by Inner Traditions in August 2025.
+His biography of the German Holy Grail historian, Otto Rahn – Grail Hunter was published in the United States by Inner Traditions in August 2025.

 Controversy

 In March 2021, screenwriter Scarlett Amaris, who collaborated with Stanley on several projects (including Color Out of Space), claimed in a blog post that she had been in an abusive relationship with him.
 Subsequently SpectreVision, which produced Color Out of Space, announced it would no longer work with Stanley and that all future revenue from the film would be donated to unspecified anti-domestic violence charities.

 On 25 October 2021, entertainment news outlet Deadline reported Stanley has filed criminal complaints against Amaris for libel, harassment and loss of income.
 The 2024 documentary film Shadowland includes Stanley's commentary on the allegations.

-In 2024, Shadowland producer Kalle Kinnunen alleged that investigations are still ongoing in France.
+Shadowland producer Kalle Kinnunen alleged in 2024 that investigations were ongoing in France.